SAP/openui5-docs/docs/XML_View_Cache_3d85d5e.md

 This feature is only enabled for the following browsers:

--   Google Chrome as of version 49 for desktop
+-   Google Chrome as of Version 49 for desktop

+-   Google Chrome as of Version 80 for Android phone/tablet
+-   Microsoft Edge \(Chromium\) for desktop
+-   Mozilla Firefox as of Version 74 for Microsoft Windows desktop
--   Internet Explorer as of version 11 for desktop
+-   Internet Explorer as of Version 11 for desktop

+-   Safari as of Version 13 for desktop
+-   Safari as of Version 13 for iOS phone/tablet

 The XML view has to be loaded asynchronously.